toilville/spelWork/sandbox/draft.md

-# Spelwork: A Systemic Process Evaluation Lattice Framework
+# SPELWork: A Systemic Process Evaluation Lattice Framework

 ## Core Concept
-Spelwork is an open-source framework for evaluating organizational processes through a lattice structure that maps interconnections, flows, and outcomes.
+SPELWork is an open-source framework for evaluating organizational processes through a lattice structure that maps interconnections, flows, and outcomes.
 The framework approaches process design and evaluation as intentional acts of manifestation within systems, focusing on how clearly defined wishes translate into organizational reality.

-## The Spelwork Approach
+## The SPELWork Approach

 ### 1. Wish Definition (Process Foundation)
-At the foundation of Spelwork is clear wish definition.
+At the foundation of SPELWork is clear wish definition.
 Organizations must articulate the precise wishes behind each process:

 - **Wish Clarity**: Explicit statements of desired outcomes
 - **Wish Coherence**: Ensuring wishes are free from contradictions